All the layout style options explained: single page view, double page view, and smart view.

-In Flipsnack, there are 3 different options available:
+In Flipsnack, there are 3 different layout style options available:

-Smart display - It's called "smart" because it provides the best display solution, based on the screen size.
+Smart view - It's called "smart" because it provides the best display solution based on the screen size.
 It displays one page at a time on mobile devices and 2 pages on laptop screens or computers, balancing readability with the elegance of a real-life-looking publication.
 This is the default setting for most flipbooks.

 Two-page view - Displays two-page spreads always, regardless of the screen size.
-It's also the only option available for publications designed in Flipsnack Design Studio, with the double-page mode enabled.
+It's also the only option available for publications designed in Flipsnack's Design Studio with the double-page mode enabled.

-Changing the page layout can be useful sometimes.
+Changing the layout style can be useful sometimes.
 You can access it by going to Customize and selecting the desired option for Layout style.

 Why can't I change the Layout style?

-All of the design elements added in Design Studio across 2 pages with the double-page feature turned on will be considered anchored on the left page.
+Important: All design elements added in Design Studio across two pages (text boxes, pictures, etc.) with the Double page layout will be considered anchored to the left page.

-So, if you create your design in a double-page mode in the Design Studio and then you switch to the single-page editing mode, then the design element will only appear on the page on the left.
+So, if you switch to the Single page editing mode after you finish your design, the design element will only appear on the page on the left.
 This is because the design elements will not be automatically duplicated or split as you switch the design mode to a Single page layout.

-This is why we recommend that you decide right from the start what type of design mode you'll be using and stick with it.
-Also, keep in mind that the design model that you're using will have implications on the Layout style - how your publication appears on mobile and desktop devices.
+Also, remember that the design model you're using will affect the Layout style - how your publication appears on mobile and desktop devices.